wrongecho/wrongecho.github.io/_posts/2022-12-13-azure-functions-exchange-online-and-graph-managed-identity-no-app-registration.md

 Import-Module Microsoft.Graph.Users -UseWindowsPowershell # Optional
 ```

-To connect to Exchange Online, just use the ManagedIdentity param and specify your onmicrosoft domain:
+To connect to Exchange Online, just use the `ManagedIdentity` parameter and specify your onmicrosoft domain:
 `Connect-ExchangeOnline -ManagedIdentity -Organization 'yourdomain.onmicrosoft.com'`

-To connect to MS Graph, you need to retrieve an access token using the Az.Accounts module:
+To connect to MS Graph, you need to retrieve an access token using the Az.Accounts module, and pass it using the `AccessToken` parameter.
+Scopes are handled automatically.:
 `Connect-MgGraph -AccessToken (Get-AzAccessToken -ResourceUrl "https://graph.microsoft.com/").Token`

 And we're done!